John J. Pinder Jr.: Medal of Honor citation

 Technician Pinder's official Medal of Honor citation reads:

 For conspicuous gallantry and intrepidity above and beyond the call of duty on 6 June 1944, near Colleville-sur-Mer, France.
 On D-day, Technician 5th Grade Pinder landed on the coast 100 yards off shore under devastating enemy machinegun and artillery fire which caused severe casualties among the boatload.
 Carrying a vitally important radio, he struggled towards shore in waist-deep water.
 Only a few yards from his craft he was hit by enemy fire and was gravely wounded.
 Technician 5th Grade Pinder never stopped.
 He made shore and delivered the radio.
 Refusing to take cover afforded, or to accept medical attention for his wounds, Technician 5th Grade Pinder, though terribly weakened by loss of blood and in fierce pain, on 3 occasions went into the fire-swept surf to salvage communication equipment.
 He recovered many vital parts and equipment, including another workable radio.
 On the 3rd trip he was again hit, suffering machinegun bullet wounds in the legs.
 Still this valiant soldier would not stop for rest or medical attention.
 Remaining exposed to heavy enemy fire, growing steadily weaker, he aided in establishing the vital radio communication on the beach.
 While so engaged this dauntless soldier was hit for the third time and killed.
 The indomitable courage and personal bravery of Technician 5th Grade Pinder was a magnificent inspiration to the men with whom he served.

-Military awards and other honors
+Awards and decorations

 Technician Fifth Grade John Joseph Pinder's awards include :